steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

         return len(self.examples)
 ```

-Finally, I return a single example’s input and output from `__getitem__`.
+Finally, I return the input and output data for a single example from `__getitem__`.
 I use `encode()` defined earlier to encode the input.
-Encoding the output is relatively simple, so I do it inline.
-I create a new tensor of the right shape, fill it with zeros, and then insert a 1 at every position where there should be a split.
+To encode the output, I create a new tensor of the right shape, fill it with zeros, and  insert a 1 at every position where there should be a split.

 ```python{12-20}
 import json